lakwarus/kubernetes-up/README.md

 </html>
 ```
 ## Kubernetes version
-Unfortunately this example is currently not working with Kubernetes
+The example currently uses Kubernetes 18.2.
-0.15.0 due to a port change which prevents the kubelet from talking to
-the master.
-Thus the previous release (0.14.2) is used.

 ## References
 - This script is based on the instructions in the [Running kubernetes locally via Docker](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/docker.md) article.